NAFCC Accreditation Support Program

 What’s Included?

-• Technical assistance and mentorship providing programs with individual guidance and support in the accreditation process
+- Individualized mentorship providing programs with guidance and support in the accreditation process

-• Engagement in the monthly Community of Practice for accreditation facilitation, peer support, and networking
+- Engagement in the quarterly Community of Practice for accreditation facilitation, peer support, and networking

 The Accreditation Process